cjphawes/hangman-project-three/README.md

 1. Click this [link](https://hangman-havoc-5a5a826a9d8e.herokuapp.com/) or copy and paste: `https://hangman-havoc-5a5a826a9d8e.herokuapp.com/` into your browser's address bar.
 2. If the game loads, follow the instructions, if it doesn't load, click "**RUN PROGRAM**".
-3. Understand the rules of the game before continuing.
+3. Understand the rules, after entering the game.
 4. Enter a username and start guessing!
-5. Once you are tired of playing you can exit the game by telling the game you don't want to play again.
+5. Once you are tired of playing you can exit the game by inputting "**N**", when asked if you want to play the game.

 Link to the game: [https://hangman-havoc-5a5a826a9d8e.herokuapp.com/](https://hangman-havoc-5a5a826a9d8e.herokuapp.com/)